Trump signs order on police reform after weeks of protests about racial injustice

 “While the order takes some steps forward, it is an inadequate response to a nation demanding sweeping, bold action,” Vanita Gupta, head of the Leadership Conference on Civil and Human Rights, said in a statement.

+Senate Democratic Leader Chuck Schumer said in a statement: “This executive order will not deliver the comprehensive meaningful change and accountability in our nation’s police departments that Americans are demanding.”

-Reporting by Jeff Mason; additional reporting by Doina Chiacu and David Morgan; Editing by Andy Sullivan and Sonya Hepinstall
+Reporting by Jeff Mason; additional reporting by Doina Chiacu and David Morgan; Editing by Andy Sullivan, Sonya Hepinstall and Cynthia Osterman